Phishing vs. Spoofing: Similarities, Differences and How to Prevent Them

 Similarities Between Phishing and Spoofing

-Phishing and spoofing are similar in that they are both devious methods for cybercriminals to obtain sensitive data or install malicious software.
+When people talk about spoofing vs phishing, they think to think they’re similar in that they are both devious methods for cybercriminals to obtain sensitive data or install malicious software.

 Differences Between Phishing and Spoofing